 In the United States, the CCPA, contains detailed requirements regarding the collection and processing of personal information, restrictions on the use and storage of such information, and effectiveness of consent.
 Further, the CCPA requires covered companies to provide disclosures to California residents, provide such residents ways to opt-out of certain sales or shares of personal information, and allow for a private right of action for certain data breaches (which is expected to increase data breach litigation).
 Such laws could restrict our customers' ability to run their businesses; for example, by limiting their ability to effectively market to interested shoppers.
 This could reduce our revenue and the general demand for our services.
 The effects of the CCPA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply.
 Like California, Virginia signed into law the Virginia Consumer Data Protection Act, which also contains detailed requirements, on covered companies, relating to the access to, deletion of, and disclosures of personal data collected by covered businesses about Virginia residents.
 Further, Connecticut, Utah, and Colorado have also enacted new privacy regulations set to come into effect in 2023.
 Similar laws have been proposed in other states, at the federal level, and in other countries, reflecting a global trend toward more stringent privacy.
-These laws and regulations could restrict our ability to store and process personal data (in particular, our ability to use certain data for purposes such as risk or fraud avoidance, marketing or advertising), to control our costs by using certain vendors or service providers, and to offer certain services in certain jurisdictions.
+These laws and regulations could restrict our ability to store and process personal data (in particular, our ability to use certain services in certain jurisdictions.
 Such laws and regulations could also restrict our customers' ability to run their businesses, which in turn, impact our business operations.